Get Involved: CEED Feminisms

 If you are interested to find out more about the CEED Feminisms Research Network please contact Jessie Krish: jessie [at] cellprojects [dot] org

-Facilitated by Jessie Krish and Adomas Narkevičius (Cell Project Space), and Lina Dz̆uverović, Sabrina Fuller and Helena Reckitt (Feminist Duration Reading Group).
+Curator Jessie Krish, with Adomas Narkevičius (Cell Project Space), Lina Dz̆uverović, Sabrina Fuller and Helena Reckitt (Feminist Duration Reading Group), and the CEED Feminisms Research Network.
 All are welcome to contribute and participate.

 Established in 2015, the Feminist Duration Reading Group (FDRG) is a gathering focused on feminisms outside the dominant Anglo-American canon.
 It juxtaposes earlier moments of radical feminist thought, art, and collective practice with current urgencies.
 The group has developed a practice of reading out loud, together, one paragraph at a time, with the aim of creating a sense of connection and intimacy during meetings.